Modernizing Authentication — What It Takes to Transform Secure Access

 A Tokyo-based company that has a small branch in the Bahamas that has a big incident, even if the Bahamas branch accounts for only 1 percent of revenue, could face a big hit to the total bottom line, he pointed out.

 "I can see the difference from before GDPR and after GDPR," he said of companies scrambling to shore up data leaks.
 "Even if I have a tiny office somewhere, I need to check for confidential data."
 And automating this scrutiny is the only way to effectively manage it, he says.

 What is DLP?

-What is DLP?
-ISACA uses the term "data leak prevention," while others such as Gartner call it "data loss protection" or "data loss prevention."
-Whatever the term, DLP is technology designed to prevent unauthorized users from sending sensitive or unauthorized data outside the corporate network.
+Also called "data leak prevention" and "data loss protection," DLP is designed to prevent unauthorized users from sending sensitive or unauthorized data outside the corporate network.